 The daily ferry from Langkawi to Penang operates twice a day between the jetty at Kuah on Langkawi Island and Swettenham Pier in the very north-east corner of Georgetown on Penang Island (you exit the ferry terminal close to the entrance to Fort Cornwallis and the Queen Victoria Jubilee Clock tower).

-The trip by ferry is the most direct way of travelling from Langkawi to Penang (apart from flying) and takes between two hours 45 minutes and three hours by Langkawi Ferry Services high-speed boats.
+The trip by ferry is the most direct way of travelling from Langkawi to Penang (apart from flying) and takes between two hours and 45 minutes to three hours by the Langkawi Ferry Services high-speed boats.

 |Departs Langkawi||Arrives Penang|